igui/ILPSolver/README.md

 # Opposite Renderer
 Forked from [apartridge/OppositeRenderer](https://github.com/apartridge/OppositeRenderer)

-In short *Opposite Renderer* is a GPU Photon Mapping Rendering Tool implemented in CUDA using OptiX library, using C++ and Qt.
-It allows importing DAE scenes files and render an image using Progressive Photon Mapping.
+In short *Opposite Renderer* is a GPU Photon Mapping Rendering Tool implemented in [CUDA](https://wikipedia.org/wiki/CUDA) using [OptiX](https://en.wikipedia.org/wiki/OptiX) library.
+It allows importing [Collada](https://en.wikipedia.org/wiki/Collada) scenes files and then render them to an image using [Progressive Photon Mapping](http://www.cgg.unibe.ch/publications/2011/progressive-photon-mapping-a-probabilistic-approach).

+#####Why this fork?

+This fork is intended to extend the original project to help implementing ILP problems.
+See this [paper](](http://ima.udg.es/~dagush/papers/surveyInvLighting.pdf)) for more info on the topic.

 ## Where To Start?
 If this is your first time hearing about *Opposite Renderer*, we recommend you start with the original website: [http://apartridge.github.io/OppositeRenderer/](http://apartridge.github.io/OppositeRenderer/).